Types of Commercial Paper (Uniform Commercial Code – UCC)

 Why Is It For You?

-In addition to investing and transacting, the platform also provides portfolio management services which include comprehensive risk management tracking of the underlying securities.
+In addition to investing and transacting, the platform also provides portfolio management services, including comprehensive risk management tracking of the underlying securities.
 The underlying engine behind the platform provides a single source for all the factual and trend data of the securities traded, which includes independent data validation, on-ground verification, peer-benchmarking, forensic check on financials and portfolio and sectoral insights.

-Plutus provides unparalleled efficiencies, including complete digitization, a neat repository, and actionable tasks for all sales counterparties within minutes.
+Yubi Invest provides unparalleled efficiencies, including complete digitisation, a neat repository, and actionable tasks for all sales counter-parties within minutes.
 It also provides efficient credit, price discovery, and liquidity in the secondary debt market.

 The coupon rate is the interest offered by the CP.
-This coupon is usually provided in the form of a discount on the instrument’s face value.
+This coupon is usually a discount on the instrument’s face value.

-The maturity date is the period by when the CP will mature.
-At the time of maturity, the CP issuer returns the capital invested in buying the securities.
+The maturity date is the period by which the CP will mature.
+At maturity, the CP issuer returns the capital invested in buying the securities.